Tips for a Healthier Heart

 Heart disease does not discriminate, and it is the leading cause of death in the United States.
 The US suffers a coronary event every 25 seconds.
 That is bad.
 Imagine what is happening around the globe.
-It is important for you to understand that your age and your family history alters your risk for heart disease.
+It is important for you to understand that your age and your family history alter your risk for heart disease.

-Likewise if you have had related medical procedures such as an IVF filter implant, you are at even great risk, according to a recent class action lawsuit.
+Likewise, if you have had related medical procedures such as an IVF filter implant, you are at even great risk, according to a recent class action lawsuit.

-Your risks for getting a heart disease increase if you are a woman over the age of 55, or in men, over 45.
+Your risks for getting heart disease increase if you are a woman over the age of 55, or in men, over 45.

-Likewise, if your father or brother suffered heart disease before he turned 55 and if your mother or sister had a heart disease before the age of 65.
+Likewise, if your father or brother suffered heart disease before he turned 55 and if your mother or sister had heart disease before the age of 65.

 Whatever the case, if you follow a healthy lifestyle, you’ll be able to adapt to healthy days and less stressful nights where you’ll sleep knowing that your heart loves you as you love it.